cschladetsch/TechnicalPolicy/TechnicalPolicy.md

 7. Do follow syntax and formatting conventions used in any file you modify, even if doing so contravenes conventions stated in this document.

-1. If it&#39;s an internal file, follow convention of the local file and make a separate PR for the formatting change. <u>Rationale</u>: Commits should be atomic.
+1. If it&#39;s an internal file, follow the convention of the local file and make a separate PR for the formatting change. <u>Rationale</u>: Commits should be atomic.
 Separate logical changes/additions from formatting changes.

 8. Do use your intuition after reading common libraries such as [Flow](https://github.com/cschladetsch/Flow). <u>Rationale</u>: I am not going to write pages and pages of explicit instructions about how to write and format every aspect of C# code.
-   The standards for C#, and C# itself, changes over time, so that is a pointless endeavor in any case.
+   The standards for C#, and C# itself, changes over time, so that is a pointless endeavour in any case.
    Read existing code and always follow conventions around any changes you make, even if they contradict what is in this document.

-9. Do not make arbitrary formatting changes which pollute the git commit history.
+9. Do not make arbitrary formatting changes that pollute the git commit history.
      1. Put these in a new commit called &quot;Reformatting&quot;.
      2. Such commits must not change any logic.